kulttuuri/samk-moodle-modern-styles/README.md

 # samk-moodle-modern-styles

 Modern styles for SAMK moodle.
-Can be used with the Stylebot Chrome extension.
+Can be used with the Stylebot Chrome / Firefox extension.
 Welcome back to the current era from the 90s.

 ## Old Style